jaudoux/kamix/README.md

 kamix is derived from [grabix](https://github.com/arq5x/grabix) that uses BGZF library.

 ## TODO
-Speed-up the random options for large files
+- Speed-up the random options for large files
-Add a Helper for each sub_command
+- Add a Helper for each sub_command
-Add an option to output JSON in kamix Query
+- Add an option to output JSON in kamix Query
-Add the version of kamix in the index
+- Add the version of kamix in the index
-Add the k-mer length in the index
+- Add the k-mer length in the index
-When indexing check if the file is good (same k-length, sorted, same number of samples) Check if the index is newer than the files
+- When indexing check if the file is good (same k-length, sorted, same number of samples)
+- Check if the index is newer than the files
-Check header line
+- Check header line
-Check if the number of samples is the same in all lines Make some performances test and adjust chunk size
+- Check if the number of samples is the same in all lines
+- Make some performances test and adjust chunk size
-In k-mer index add an option to set the chunk size
+- In k-mer index add an option to set the chunk size
+- Add an option in query to use canonical representation
+- Add a subcommand, that split a sequence into k-mers and query them